sankalp1999/Image_Captioning_With_Attention/README.md

 ## Streamlit samples
 ![st1.png](/imgs/st1.png)

 ---

 ![st2.png](/imgs/st2.png)

-Let's see how this was possible.
+Let's see how this was possible in the next section.

+---

 ## Model Architecture

 ### General idea

 The model works on sequence-to-sequence learning (Seq2Seq).
-This was introduced by [google](https://papers.nips.cc/paper/2014/file/a14ac55a4f27472c5d894ec1c3c743d2-Paper.pdf) in 2014.(Check out [this](https://www.youtube.com/watch?v=MqugtGD605k&ab_channel=Weights%26Biases)  and  [video](https://youtu.be/oF0Rboc4IJw) for a quick understanding of the key concepts.)
+This was introduced by [Google](https://papers.nips.cc/paper/2014/file/a14ac55a4f27472c5d894ec1c3c743d2-Paper.pdf) in 2014.(Check out [this](https://www.youtube.com/watch?v=MqugtGD605k&ab_channel=Weights%26Biases)  and  [video](https://youtu.be/oF0Rboc4IJw) for a quick understanding of the key concepts.)

 So in simple words, the encoder's task is to identify the features of the input (text in NMT or image in Image Captioning).
 These representations are provided to the "Decoder" to decode some outputs.